 The process to etch slate is done by using a powerful laser that burns the face of the slate but does not provide deep grooves in the same way as the process with engraving.
 The slate we use at The Bespoke Sign House is dark in colour and extremely durable, the laser is strong enough to alter the shading of the face of the slate from a dark to a pale grey, without damaging the make-up or structure of the slate itself.
 The only drawback to etched slate is that as the engraving is shallow, the light and dark grey colour contrast can be less obvious when wet, but overall the finish provides crisp lettering with a stylish finish to the slate.
 Creating your very own etched slate sign with our online sign designer.

-A stylish and popular choice, textured copper is used for both a background for acrylic signs or to be engraved or printed on with vinyl.
+A stylish and popular choice, brushed aluminium is used for both a background for acrylic signs or to be engraved or printed on with vinyl.
 The surface of the copper is brushed to turn it from a shiny surface to dull and textured composition, giving a different visual aesthetic.
-Textured copper signs have grown increasingly popular, especially since Perspex and acrylic signs started to be made.
+Brushed aluminium signs have grown increasingly popular, especially since Perspex and acrylic signs started to be made.
 The Bespoke Sign House also offer a copper paint finish on all of our natural slate house signs, which look great in the summer sun, or stylish in the cold winter months too.

 Perspex & Acrylic Signs